casadei/code_challenge/README.md

 ## Thanks

-Thanks for the opportunity to participate this challenge.
+Thanks for the opportunity to participate of this challenge.
 I hope leave a good impression.